-- 4.1.1 Policy statements relating to reporting on the performance of the Reference Portfolio, the performance of value adding strategies, compliance with the capital and risk constraints, and use of the Fund's risk budget can be found in section 12 (Reporting) of the Investment Risk Allocation Policy. - 4.1.2 Policy statements relating to reporting on the performance of externally managed investments can be found in section 12 (Reporting) of the Externally Managed Investments Policy. - 4.1.3 Policy statements relating to reporting on the performance of internal investment mandates can be found in section 13 (Reporting) of the Portfolio Completion and Internally Managed Securities Policy. - 4.1.4 Policy statements relating to reporting on the performance of direct investments can be found in the Reporting section of the Direct Investment Policy. - 4.1.5 Policy statements relating to reporting on the performance of strategic tilting can be found in section 8 (Reporting) of the Strategic Tilting Policy. - 4.1.6 Policy statements relating to external reporting on the performance of the Fund can be found in section 11 (Reporting) of the Communications Policy.
+- 4.1.1 Policy statements relating to reporting on the performance of the Reference Portfolio, the performance of value adding strategies, compliance with the capital and risk constraints, and use of the Fund's risk budget can be found in section 12 (Reporting) of the Investment Risk Allocation Policy. - 4.1.2 Policy statements relating to reporting on the performance of externally managed and direct investments can be found in section 5 (Reporting) of the Direct & Externally Managed Investment Policy. - 4.1.3 Policy statements relating to reporting on the performance of internal investment mandates can be found in section 13 (Reporting) of the Portfolio Completion and Internally Managed Securities Policy. - 4.1.4 Policy statements relating to external reporting for the Fund can be found in section 3 of the Communications and Engagement Policy.

-4.2.1 Standards relating to reporting on the performance of the Reference Portfolio, the performance of value adding strategies, compliance with the capital and risk constraints, and use of the Fund's risk budget can be found in Schedule 8 (Reporting Framework) of the Investment Risk Allocation Policy.

-- 4.2.2 Standards relating to reporting on the performance of externally managed investments can be found in Schedule 6 (Reporting Framework) of the Externally Managed Investments Policy. - 4.2.3 Standards relating to reporting on the performance of internal investment mandates can be found in Schedule 9 (Reporting Framework) of the Portfolio Completion and Internally Managed Securities Policy. - 4.2.4 Standards relating to reporting on the performance of direct investments can be found in Schedule 6 (Reporting Framework) of the Direct Investment Policy. - 4.2.5 Standards relating to reporting on the performance of strategic tilting can be found in Schedule 3 (Reporting Framework) of the Strategic Tilting Policy. - 4.2.6 Standards relating to external reporting on the performance of the Fund can be found in Schedule 9 (Reporting Framework) of the Communications Policy.
+- 4.2.1 Standards relating to reporting on the performance of the Reference Portfolio, the performance of value adding strategies, compliance with the capital and risk constraints, and use of the Fund's risk budget can be found in Schedule 8 (Reporting Framework) of the Investment Risk Allocation Policy. - 4.2.2 Standards relating to reporting on the performance of externally managed and direct investments can be found in Schedule 1 (Reporting Framework) of the Direct & Externally Managed Investment Policy. - 4.2.3 Standards relating to reporting on the performance of internal investment mandates can be found in Schedule 9 (Reporting and Accountability Framework) of the Portfolio Completion and Internally Managed Securities Policy. - 4.2.4 Standards relating to external reporting on the performance of the Fund can be found in the Communications & Engagement Procedures (Disclosure Procedures) referred to in section 4 of the Communications and Engagement Policy.